minlawi/auto-scaling-nginx-alb-terraform/README.md

   * cd s3_bucket/
   * terraform destroy -auto-approve

- # Disclaimer: This content is for educational purposes only and should not be used in a production environment.
+ # Disclaimer: This content is for educational purposes only.